Part E Building Regulations sound insulation testing and value engineering for residential developments

-Opal Acoustics provides Part E sound testing across West Yorkshire, North Yorkshire, South Yorkshire and beyond.
+Opal Acoustics provides Part E sound testing across Leeds, Yorkshire and the wider UK.
 We work with housebuilders of all sizes, from single-dwelling conversions to multi-phase residential developments.

 What to expect during a sound test